triggermesh/docs/docs/guides/xmltojsontransformation.md

 ```

 ### Deploying a `PingSource` Object.

-The `PingSource` object is a simple source that can be configured to send Cloudevents on a Cron schedule.
-We will be using it here to send an XML Cloudevent to the `XMLToJSONTransformation` object every 1 minute.
+Finally, we deploy an event source that emits CloudEvent with XML.
+We can do this with the `PingSource` which sends Cloudevents on a
+schedule.

+The YAML manifest below shows that we will send a _note_ in XML every minute.
+Write the following YAML in a file and apply it with `kubectl apply -f <manifest.yaml>`.

 ```yaml
 apiVersion: sources.knative.dev/v1